Redeye bass, with their striking red eyes and brick-colored fins, are one of the most captivating stream dwellers in southern United States.

 With all bass fishing, so much of the joy is found spending time on the lakes and rivers.
 Incredible sport fish, like redeyes, make it worth it when you finally get that bite.
 Hopefully, with the information I’ve laid out for you, you’ll be able to track one of these incredible fighters down and experience it for yourself.

 Do you have a favorite spot for catching redeye bass that you’re willing to share?
 If not, how about a story of how you caught one?
-We’d love to hear in the comments below!
+I’d love to hear in the comments below!

 Me and my brother-in-law live in Columbia Mississippi and we fish Little River and floated all the time it’s not a real big Creek but if it’s nice very pretty scenery we use h&h’s green and black green and white work very well we went on a 4 hour float and he caught about 48 fish in four hours with an h&h the best fishing trip ever been on my life so if I go to the creek from now on I can ages